Karen Grude Koht: Biography

 and started her working career as a teacher in Sandnes.
 She taught from 1911 at the State School of Education at Stabekk, from 1920 at social courses offer through the Norwegian National Women's Council and from 1923 at Den kvinnelige industriskole in Oslo.
-She was also a deputy member of Bærum municipal council and was a member of the Bærum school board 1918-24.
+She was also a deputy member of the municipal council of Bærum Municipality and was a member of the Bærum school board 1918-24.

 The Norwegian National Women's Council (Norske Kvinners Nasjonalråd) was founded in 1904 as an umbrella organization for the various Norwegian women's associations.
 She served as a member of the organization together with fellow rights activists Betzy Kjelsberg, Fredrikke Marie Qvam, Gina Krog and Katti Anker Møller.

 She was a diligent writer in newspapers and magazines, in addition to translating books into Norwegian.
 Among her works are ABC.
 Mi fyrste bok from 1921 and Regler og rim for barn from 1923.
 In 1937, she completed Pedagogisk psykologi together with her daughter, Åse Gruda Skard.